Azure-Samples/azure-spring-boot-samples/aad/spring-security/docs/README.md

 ### 4.1.1.
 OAuth 2

+1. [login]
-1. [client-access-resource-server]
+2. [client-access-resource-server]
-2. [resource-server-check-permissions-by-claims-in-access-token]
+3. [resource-server-check-permissions-by-claims-in-access-token]
-3. [client-access-multiple-resource-server]
+4. [client-access-multiple-resource-server]
-4. [resource-server-support-on-behalf-of-flow]
+5. [resource-server-support-on-behalf-of-flow]

 ### 4.1.2.
 SAML2
 To be done.